yt114/distributed-shared-memory/README.md

 A global mutex lock is used to protect critical section.

 design 2- asynchronized IO:
 asynchronized IO actually allows both client and server run in single thread with moderate performance.

+# Server side states
+Each maintains a hashmap and each key in the hashmap is associated with state tuple(Logic time t, client id, value), where client id is used to bread tie of logic time t.

+Client call update procedure (key, logic time t, client id, value): server update key value if timestamp consists of (t, id) is larger than current timestamp.

+Client call query procedure (key): server returns the associated tuple (logic time t, client id, value).

 Reference: